MizuhoOkimoto/pajama-ssg/CONTRIBUTING.md

 - Push to the branch (git push origin issueNumber)
 - Open a Pull Request

+## Testing
+This project uses [Jest](https://jestjs.io/), so please run the test with `npm test`.
+You can also chack coverage with `npm run coverage`.
+Adding test is also welcome!

 ## Before you commit, please check below
 - Please run `npm run prettier` to unify the code format
 - Please run `npx eslint <changedFileName>` to find coding errors